-DEFINED TERM DESCRIPTION RESULT Transfer Ratio The ratio of: (a) Solvency Assets minus the lesser of the Prior Year Credit Balance and the minimum required employer contributions until the next required valuation; to (b) the sum of the Solvency Liabilities and liabilities for benefits, other than benefits payable under qualifying annuity contracts that were excluded in calculating the Solvency Liabilities.
-0.87 Prior Year Credit Balance Accumulated excess of contributions made to the pension plan in excess of the minimum required contributions (note: only applies if the Company chooses to treat the excess contributions as a Prior Year Credit Balance). \$0 Solvency Assets (000's) Market value of assets including accrued or receivable income and excluding the value of any qualifying annuity contracts. \$13,482,800 Solvency Asset The sum of: Adjustment (a) the difference between smoothed value of assets and the market value of assets \$0 (b) the present value of going concern special payments (including those identified in this report) within 6 years following the valuation date \$0 (c) the present value of any previously scheduled solvency special payments (excluding those identified in this report) \$0 (d) the face value of the letter of credit \$0 \$0
+Defined Term Description Result Transfer Ratio The ratio of: 0.87 (a) Solvency Assets minus the lesser of the Prior Year Credit Balance and the minimum required employer contributions until the next required valuation; to (b) the sum of the Solvency Liabilities and liabilities for benefits, other than benefits payable under qualifying annuity contracts that were excluded in calculating the Solvency Liabilities.
+Solvency Ratio The ratio of: 0.98 (a) Solvency Assets related to defined benefits and ancillary benefits plus the total amount of any letters of credit minus the Prior Year Credit Balance (b) the sum of the Solvency Liabilities related to defined benefits and ancillary benefits Prior Year Credit Balance Accumulated sum of contributions made to the pension plan in excess of the minimum required contributions (note: only applies if the Plan administrator chooses to treat the excess contributions as a Prior Year Credit Balance and the actuarial cost method used is a benefit allocation method). \$0 Solvency Assets (000's) Market value of assets including accrued or receivable income and excluding the value of any qualifying annuity contracts. \$15,606,400

-DEFINED TERM DESCRIPTION RESULT Solvency Liabilities determined as if the plan had been wound up on the \$13,744,500 Liabilities (000's) valuation date, including liabilities for plant closure benefits or permanent layoff benefits that would be immediately payable if the employer's business were discontinued on the valuation date of the report, but, if elected by the plan sponsor, excluding liabilities for, (a) any escalated adjustment, (b) excluded plant closure benefits, (c) excluded permanent layoff benefits, (d) special allowances other than funded special allowances, (e) consent benefits other than funded consent benefits, (f) prospective benefit increases, (g) potential early retirement window benefit values, and (h) pension benefits and ancillary benefits payable under a qualifying annuity contract.
-Solvency Liability Adjustment The amount by which Solvency Liabilities are adjusted as a result of using a solvency valuation interest rate that is the average of market interest rates calculated over the period of time used in the determination of the smoothed value of assets. \$0 Solvency The amount, if any, by which the sum of: Deficiency (000's) (a) the Solvency Liabilities \$13,744,500 (000 3) (b) the Solvency Liability Adjustment \$0 (c) the Prior Year Credit Balance \$0 \$13,744,500 Exceeds the sum of (d) the Solvency Assets net of estimated termination expenses \$13,462,800 (e) the Solvency Asset Adjustment \$0 \$13,462,800 (f) \$281,700 In accordance with Section 1.3.1(3) of the Regulations, the Solvency Deficiency can be specified to be an amount less than (f) above, not to be less than zero The solvency deficiency has been specified to be \$0
+Defined Term Description Result Solvency Asset The sum of: Adjustment (a) the difference between smoothed value of assets and the market value of assets \$0 (b) the present value of going concern special payments required to liquidate any past service unfunded liability \$0 (c) the present value of any previously scheduled solvency special payments (excluding those identified in this report) \$0 (d) the total value of all letters of credit in respect of the special payments due before the valuation date, subject to the limit of 15% of solvency liabilities \$0 \$0 Solvency Liabilities (000's) Liabilities determined as if the plan had been wound up on the valuation date, including liabilities for plant closure benefits or permanent layoff benefits that would be immediately payable if the employer's business were discontinued on the valuation date of the report, but, if elected by the plan sponsor, excluding liabilities for, \$15,927,800 (a) any escalated adjustment, (b) excluded plant closure benefits, (c) excluded permanent layoff benefits, (d) special allowances other than funded special allowances, (e) consent benefits other than funded consent benefits, (f) prospective benefit increases, (g) potential early retirement window benefit values, and (h) pension benefits and ancillary benefits payable under a qualifying annuity contract.
+Solvency Liability Adjustment The amount by which Solvency Liabilities are adjusted as a result of using a solvency valuation interest rate that is the average of market interest rates calculated over the period of time used in the determination of the smoothed value of assets. \$0

+Defined Term Description Result

+Solvency The amount, if any, by which the sum of:

+Deficiency (000's) (a) the Solvency Liabilities \$15,927,800

+(b) the Solvency Liability Adjustment \$0

+(c) the Prior Year Credit Balance \$0

+\$15,927,800

+Exceeds the sum of

+(d) the Solvency Assets net of estimated termination expenses \$15,586,400

+(e) the Solvency Asset Adjustment \$0

+\$15,586,400

+(f) \$341,400

+In accordance with Section 1.3.1(3) of the Regulations, the Solvency Deficiency can be specified to be an amount less than (f) above, not to be less than zero The solvency deficiency has been specified to be \$0